pivotal/blog/content/post/http-trailers.md

 In a traditional HTTP response, if something went wrong during the processing of the request, you would use the HTTP status code of 5xx to indicate a failure.

-An HTTP status code is actually encoded in the [Status Line](http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html#sec6.1) of the raw response — the first line of the response as seen below (HTTP/1.1 200 OK):
+An HTTP status code is actually encoded in the [Status Line](http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html#sec6.1) of the raw response, the first line of the response as seen below (HTTP/1.1 200 OK):

 ```
 $ curl -i --raw http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html#sec6.1